nais/doc/docs/device/install.md

 You install Kolide by following these steps:

 1. Send a message to the Kolide app on Slack.
 Choose **one** of the two options below:
-   1. Paste the following command (in any message input field) in Slack: `/msg @Kolide installers`.
+    1. Paste the following command (in any message input field) in Slack:
+       ```
+       /msg @Kolide installers
+       ```
-   2. Find the "Kolide" app within Slack and directly message it the word `installers` (case independent).
+    2. Find the "Kolide" app within Slack and directly message it the word `installers` (case independent)
 2. Follow Kolide's walk-through:
     1. Select `Enroll a Device`
     2. Select `Enroll your device`
     3. Select platform and wait for Kolide to create your installer.
 3. Install the package created by Kolide in your chat with the app (named `xkxp-*-kolide-launcher.{pkg,msi,deb}`).
-   There is _no_ success feedback given by Kolide in Slack.
+    - There is _no_ success feedback given by Kolide in Slack.
-   No error message means that the installation was successful.
+    - No error message means that the installation was successful.
 4. Allow a couple of minutes to let Kolide check the state of your device, but if you're stuck at "Waiting for your device to connect" just go to the next step.
-5. Check your devices status: `/msg @Kolide status` on Slack and fix errors if there are any.
+5. Check your devices status:
+    1. Paste the following command (in any message input field) in Slack:
+       ```
+       /msg @Kolide status
+       ```
-6. Unless Kolide reports your device as "Ok"/"Healthy", follow the instructions on how to remediate the issues.
+6. If Kolide reports your any issues, follow the instructions on how to remediate them.
+If a remediation required by Kolide makes you feel unsafe - feel free to ask in [#naisdevice Slack channel](https://nav-it.slack.com/archives/C013XV66XHB).

 Go back to [macOS](#macos-installation), [Windows](#windows-installation) or [Ubuntu](#ubuntu-installation) installations to continue.

-If a remediation required by Kolide makes you feel unsafe - feel free to ask in [#naisdevice](https://nav-it.slack.com/archives/C013XV66XHB) Slack channel.

 ### Connect naisdevice through task/sys -tray icon